urbanclap-engg/motion/documentation/docs/overview.md

 ## Motivation
 `Write once, animate anywhere.`

 React Native, in my opinion, offers the finest mental paradigm for creating products.
 However, when it comes to developing a multi-platform solution at scale, Platform.OS is everywhere.
-This is what I call an anti-pattern.
+This is what we call an anti-pattern.

 If you find yourself writing Platform.OS === 'web' when building UI inside of your app, something is wrong.Third-party libraries with a centralised API should handle platform discrepancies.
 That's what makes (the mental model behind) React Native so appealing: `write once, run anywhere`.